MemVerse: Multimodal Memory for Lifelong Learning Agents: Methodology

-Parametric memory is stored as weights in a lightweight language model, and the memory in the LTM can be updated through periodic supervised fine-tuning.
-This parameterized model aims to alleviate the significant computational and storage overhead introduced during RAG inference by mimicking the behavior of nonparametric retrievers and enabling plug-and-play domain memory adaptation through context.
+Parametric memory is stored as weights in a lightweight language model and updated via periodic supervised fine-tuning on LTM contents.
+It alleviates the computational overhead of RAG inference by mimicking retrieval behavior and enabling plug-and-play domain adaptation.

-\paragraph{Memory Encoding.} The parametric memory module is realized as a small-scale language model $\mathcal{M}_{\text{LLM}}$, which stores internalized knowledge within its parameters.
-Unlike the explicit knowledge graph that preserves symbolic relations, the parametric memory encodes knowledge in a distributed manner through gradient-based parameter updates.
-The model learns to simulate the retrieval process by directly generating the retrieved answer from a given question.
-For each training instance consisting of a question $q$ and its corresponding retrieved context $\mathcal{R}$, the model produces an answer $\hat{\mathcal{R}}$ as:

-where $\mathcal{R}$ is obtained from the explicit knowledge graph via a retrieval-augmented generation (RAG) module.
-In practice, we construct supervision pairs $(q, \mathcal{R})$ such that the model learns to internalize retrieved knowledge as part of its parametric representation.

-\paragraph{Memory Initialization.} The parametric memory is initialized with the original pretrained parameters of the base language model, denoted as:

-where $\Theta_{\text{pretrained}}$ represents the original model weights .The base model $f_{\text{base}}$ can be instantiated from any pretrained multimodal or language model (e.g., LLM or VLM), and our implementation optionally adopts a 7B-scale transformer for efficiency.
-At this stage, the model has no task-specific memory.
-The initialization provides a neutral state from which subsequent fine-tuning gradually embeds retrieved knowledge into the parameters.

-\paragraph{Supervised Fine-tuning.} To enable the model to internalize retrieved knowledge, we perform supervised fine-tuning on the constructed dataset of $(q, \mathcal{R}, \hat{\mathcal{R}})$ triplets.
-Each training example consists of a question $q$, multiple-choice context, and a retrieved answer $\mathcal{R}$ from the explicit memory.
-The model is optimized to generate $\mathcal{R}$ given $q$, effectively learning the retrieval process itself.
-The training objective minimizes the token-level cross-entropy loss between the generated sequence $\hat{\mathcal{R}}$ and the target $\mathcal{R}$:

-To enable the model to internalize retrieved knowledge from the LTM, we perform supervised fine-tuning on a constructed dataset of $(q, \mathcal{R}, \hat{\mathcal{R}})$ triplets derived from the LTM retrieval process.
+\paragraph{Supervised Fine-tuning.} To enable the model to internalize retrieved knowledge from the LTM, we perform supervised fine-tuning on a constructed dataset of $(q, \mathcal{R}, \hat{\mathcal{R}})$ triplets derived from the LTM retrieval process.
 Each training instance consists of a question $q$, its multiple-choice context, and the corresponding retrieved answer $\mathcal{R}$ provided by the explicit memory module.
 The model is optimized to generate $\mathcal{R}$ conditioned on $q$, thereby learning to emulate the retrieval behavior of the LTM within its parametric space.

 Formally, the training objective minimizes the token-level cross-entropy loss between the generated sequence $\hat{\mathcal{R}}$ and the target $\mathcal{R}$:

 where $r_t$ denotes the $t$-th token of the target sequence $\mathcal{R}$, $r_{<t}$ represents its preceding tokens, and $\Theta$ are the current model parameters.
 This process embeds retrieved knowledge directly into the parameter space, serving as the parametric memory update mechanism.